orcc/orc-apps/Predistortion/docs/readme.txt

    * if you use small input files, such is the ones given in 'lib' remember to make the network FIFO size small (< 64) in order to see some output
+   * if filter_dpd_multi is used, indicate the FIFO size used in the constants.cal file (default value 32).
+IMPORTANT: If you change this value remember to clean and rebuild the project before code generation!
 2. Copy either linux.c or linuxbin.c to <C_output_dir>/src and add the
    file name to the filenames list in <C_output_dir>/src/CMakeLists.txt
 3. If linuxbin.c is used, add the following entry to